-- 15. A number of different rock types are worked in the sub-region, the location of the different rock types is shown on Map B above.
+- 13. A number of different rock types are worked in the sub-region, the location of the different rock types is shown on Map B above.
+The crushed rock layers in the Yorkshire Dales National Park are based on BGS resource data and the crushed rock layers in the North Yorkshire County Council and North York Moors areas are based on BGS resource data.
 The oldest of these are the Lower Palaeozoic siltstones and greywackes ('gritstones') which occur beneath Carboniferous age strata in Ribblesdale and Chapel-le-Dale in the Yorkshire Dales NP.
 These are quarried to produce high PSV aggregates for road surfacing.
-Carboniferous Limestone is worked to produce aggregates in Wharfedale and Ribblesdale in the Yorkshire Dales and Carboniferous Limestone of commercial significance also occurs in the western and northern parts of North Yorkshire County Council area, where they are currently worked in the Leyburn and Pateley Bridge areas and in the vicinity of Scotch Corner in the north of the County. - 16.
+Carboniferous Limestone is worked to produce aggregates in Wharfedale and Ribblesdale in the Yorkshire Dales and Carboniferous Limestone of commercial significance also occurs in the western and northern parts of North Yorkshire County Council area, where they are currently worked in the Leyburn and Pateley Bridge areas and in the vicinity of Scotch Corner in the north of the County. - 14.
 More recent deposits of significance for production of crushed rock are the Magnesian Limestones, of Permian age, which are distributed within a relatively narrow band running north-south through the central part of North Yorkshire, approximately along the line of the A1.
 These deposits lie only within the NYCC area.
-They are worked at a number of locations, particularly in Selby District in the southern part of the County, with more isolated workings to the west of the A1 in Harrogate Borough and Hambleton District. - 17.
+They are worked at a number of locations, particularly in Selby District in the southern part of the County, with more isolated workings to the west of the A1 in Harrogate Borough and Hambleton District. - 15.
 Jurassic Limestone is also worked in the sub-region, on a relatively small scale, in the vicinity of Malton.
 Resources are located within Ryedale District in the eastern part of NYCC area and also within the North York Moors National Park, although it is no longer worked in the latter area.
 Chalk occurs extensively within the Eastern part of North Yorkshire and has been subject of small scale working until recently.